Department of Defense (DoD) Driver/Operator Aerial Practice Exam

 Session length

-What is the primary function of the hydraulic system in an aerial apparatus?
+What is the consequence of not properly adhering to the 75-80-80 rule in aerial operations?

 Get further explanation with Examzify DeepDiveBeta